hassiexx/advent-of-code-2024/README.md

 - Language: Go

 # Running the code
-- Issue the `go run` command from the root folder of the repo.
+- Issue the `go run` command from within a day's solution folder.